syamfarh/tp/docs/UserGuide.md

 #### Example commands:
 * `find n/John Alice`, finds all contacts whose names include "John" and "Alice"
-* `find a/Tokyo Geylang`, finds all contacts whose address include "Tokyo" and "Geylang"
+* `find a/Tokyo Geylang`, finds all contacts whose address include "Tokyo" and "Geylang" , followed by `delete 2`, will delete the contact at index 2 after find
-* `find appt/2024-01-01`, finds all contacts whose appointment date matches "2024-01-01"
+* `find appt/2024-01-01`, finds all contacts whose appointment date matches "2024-01-01", followed by `edit 1`, will edit the contact at index 1 after find

 #### Acceptable values for each parameter:
 * NAME: Valid string name